-However, to efficiently run a business and let the community know about your expertise, marketing managers also need to know the keys to great electrical services advertising.
+To efficiently run an electrical service business and let the community know about your expertise, business owners and marketing teams need to know the keys to great electrical advertising.
 The only way to connect your top-notch team of technicians with potential customers is an effective electrical advertising campaign.

-In this Guide to Electrician Advertising ideas, we’ll focus on 12 tips that will help you grow your business.
+In this guide to electrician advertising strategies, we’ll focus on 12 tips that will help you grow your electrical business through advertising.

 Include the services you offer, testimonials, and contact information.

 Social media lets you target customers, “tag” your business, and add credibility.

 Make sure your website is secure, fast, and provides a great user experience.

 Every electrical services contractor needs an online presence if they want to grow consistently.
 You don’t have to pay big bucks for an ultra-sophisticated website, however.
 Many businesses already have someone on staff who is capable of setting up a professional website and running their digital marketing.

 The website should let potential customers know what specific services you offer.
 It should include credibility-boosting information such as testimonials or certifications you or your company hold.
 It should also list your contact information and your service area location.

 As for social media, having a Facebook page or Instagram account, for example, will give customers another way to contact you, let people tag your company directly with a recommendation, and give you one more place to show that you are a credible source for electrical needs.